jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 4: `grep -v` to invert the pattern match

-* Example 1: In this example, we use `grep -v` to search the text file `water_fees.txt` (located in the media subdirectory in the government subdirectory) for all lines that do not contain the string "water."
+* Example 1: In this example, we use `grep -v` to search the text file `water_fees.txt` (located in the media subdirectory in the government subdirectory) for all lines that do not contain the string "water".
 ```
 jake@Jakes-MacBook-Pro media % grep -v "water" water_fees.txt